Nachyn Kuular: Background

 Kuular was born 9 June 1995 in Kyzyl, Russia.
 Nachyn started practising wrestling at the age of 7 under his first wrestling coach Aidan Samdan.
 He is four-times champion at Tuva regional freestyle wrestling championships.

 High school years

 In 2013 he finished the Russian junior nationals 13th, then he competed at Russian senior nationals 2013, finishing there 28th.
 After high school he joined Mindiashvili's wrestling academy and won the Siberian Federal District freestyle wrestling championships at 60 kilos.

-College years
+College/Senior years

 In 2015, Kuular won the Junior European championships at 60 kilos, in the final match beating Selim Kozan of Turkey by technical superiority (13–2).
 After failing to qualify for the Olympics he won the Russian U23 World Team Trials, then he competed at the U23 World Championships where he won gold by defeating Indian World senior bronze medalist Bajrang Punia.

 In 2016 he began studying at the Tuvan State University.

 At the Golden Grand Prix Ivan Yarygin 2018 he won the bronze medal with 4–1 record at 65 kilos.

+In 2024, he started represting Kazakhstan.
+At the Kazakhstan national championships, he finished in the 3rd place.